-Bit Field Bit Offset Access Description Data 47:0 R/0 The linear address of the branch instruction itself, This is the "branch from" address SIGN_EXt 62:48 R/0 Signed extension of bit 47 of this register MISPRED 63 R/0 When set, indicates the branch was predicted; otherwise, the branch was mispredicted.
+Table 17 6.
+IA32_CA31BICATET_X_I ICOT_II Bit Field Bit Offset Access Description Data 47:0 R/0 The linear address of the branch instruction itself, this is the "branch from" address.
+SIGN_EXt 62:48 R/0 Signed extension of bit 47 of this register.
+MISPRED 63 R/0 When set, indicates either the target of the branch was mispredicted and/or the direction (taken/non-taken) was mispredicted; otherwise, the target branch was predicted.